MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 received.

 This isn't a problem in itself, unless one is expecting a continuous flow.
-If a continuous flow of a certain rate is expected, set the *runStateThreshold_slow* for the flow so that *sr3 status* flags it as a problem.
+If a continuous flow of a certain rate is expected, set the *runStateThreshold_idle* for the flow so that *sr3 status* flags it as a problem.